Can Calcium Chloride Pounds Be Converted to Relative Humidity Percent?

 The Rapid RH® 4.0 EX

 With the solid research in RH testing as its basis, Wagner Meters’ Rapid RH® products stand at the lead in innovative, field-tested RH testing.
 The Rapid RH® Smart Sensors and companion Easy Reader make the Rapid RH® among the fastest, most accurate and cost-effective RH test systems on the market today.
-Its award-winning innovation and practical design offer flooring experts and concrete professionals the technology to keep fast, experienced and accurate data at their fingertips for all of their business, reporting and schedule decisions when installing floors that will last a lifetime.
+Its award-winning innovation and practical design offer flooring experts and concrete professionals the technology to keep fast, experienced and accurate data at their fingertips for all of their business, reporting and scheduling decisions when installing floors that will last a lifetime.

 The Rapid RH® 4.0 EX is the latest in field-tested, scientifically-backed, industry-proven RH testing for concrete and flooring professionals.